Kopamed/Raven-bPLUS/README.md

 # Client
 ## Known bugs
- - Safewalk does not work without the shift setting turned on
+ - Safewalk does not work without the sneak setting turned on
  - None of the "ASM" modules work so reach... and some other stuff...

 ## Improved Module List